Healthy habits for the holidays

 4. Find a workout buddy

 If you tend to exercise alone, this might be an excellent time to partner up with a friend for accountability.
-Schedule a few days a week to hike, run, or go to the gym together.
+Schedule a few days a week to hike, run, do yoga or go to the gym together.

 5. Set a short-term goal

 You don't have to wait until it's New Year's to begin setting goals.
 Pick one thing you want to work on for December and focus on achieving that goal.
-Examples include working out three days a week or training for a 5K marathon.
+Examples include working out three days a week or training for a 5K race.

-6. Workout in the morning
+6. Work out in the mornings

 7. Get creative